sujithjay/sujithjay.github.io/about.md

 layout: page
 title: About
 ---
 My name is Sujith Jay Nair.
-I am employed at [Logistimo](http://www.logistimo.com) as a data engineer.
-I earned a Masters in systems engineering from the Indian Institute of Technology at Varanasi.
+I am employed at [Nubank](https://www.nubank.com.br/) in Berlin as a data engineer.
+I earned a Masters in systems engineering from the Indian Institute of Technology, Varanasi.
 I did my undergraduate degree at the University of Mumbai in computer engineering.
 I am a contributor to multiple open-source communities; notably Apache Spark, Impala and ScalaNLP.
 My interests revolve around design & operations of large-scale data-intensive systems.

 I have a thorough background in computer science, but I also try to think and write on organizational culture, statistics, and all sorts of randomness.
 This blog is a presentation of learnings, ideas, and solutions I come across, and my explorations around it.